whage/thesis/thesis.md

 concept or idea with regards to type systems.
 My original goal with this thesis was to gain a deeper understanding of programming language concepts and try out some languages that I've been interested in for a long time.
 Items marked with an asterix (\*) are languages with which I had no prior experience.
-I'll focus on their type systems based on material I found as well as my own experiences with the language.
-I'll highlight notable features and also weaknesses.
+I'll focus on their type systems based on material I could find as well as my own experiences.

 ...